homermultitext/summer-2015-docs/gitProfPictureDocumentation.md

 - Click on **Settings**, the gear icon in the top right corner
 - In a separate tab, find a picture off of Google Images that you like
      - Save that picture to your Desktop
+     - The picture must be smaller than 1 MB
-- click on Upload Picture and select your picture
+- click on Upload New Picture and select your picture
 - Click on Update Profile
 - Enjoy your new Github picture!